nanoplane/SuperSlicerMx/README.md

 changes.
 This way we can ensure that nobody wastes their time and no conflicts arise in development.

 ## License and attribution

+SuperSlicerMx is licensed under the _GNU Affero General Public License, version 3_.
+SuperSlicerMx is based on PrusaSlicer by PrusaResearch.

 SuperSlicer is licensed under the _GNU Affero General Public License, version 3_.
 SuperSlicer is based on PrusaSlicer by PrusaResearch.